S 門樓正宗泰式冷氣河海鮮 S Loam Mit Thai Restaurant, Bagan Samak

 3. Freeze it in freezer, and it will turn into a tasty ice-cream

-We bought Hanjuku Cheese Tart (RM7.90) & Hazelnut Hanjuku Cheese Tart (RM8.90) each home as our tea time.
+We bought Hanjuku Cheese Tart @ RM7.90 & Hazelnut Hanjuku Cheese Tart @ RM8.90 each home as our tea time.
 I reheat it before eat as per advise.
 Thrilled to see the creamy cheese melting and flow down slowly from the Hanjuku Cheese Tart after took a first bite.
 The biscuit layer is so crispy and buttery, and the creamy cheese inside is milky, rich of cheese flavor!
 Love it!
 Since we are sharing, I feel like one is not enough as he always took a bigger bite than me!
 The Hazelnut Hanjuku Cheese Tart filling with chocolate cream cheese, sprinkle with crunchy toasted hazelnut bits has a buttery crispy just like the original flavor.
 And, my heart goes for the the original flavor, unforgettable!
 It might be pricey, but I think it is worth for it.

-Few days later, before starting my journey back to Penang via Aeroline from One Utama at 10.30am, I went early and walked all the way up to Tokyo Secret store hoping to buy some cheese tarts to bring back for my family.
+Few days later, before starting my journey back to Penang via Aeroline from One Utama (departure time is 10.30am).
+I went early and walked all the way up to Tokyo Secret store hoping to buy some cheese tarts to bring back for my family.
 However they only open at 11am (sad~).
 Since I disembark at Queensbay Mall, I then decide to get Hokkaido Baked Cheese Tart instead since I also never tried before.
 Just like Tokyo Secret, when I started to line up there's only 2 to 3 peoples but it gets longer right after that.
 The cheese tart is selling at RM5.80 per piece, buy 5 free 1 @ RM29.00.
 Cheaper than Tokyo Secret's.
 I end up bought 6pcs x 2 box at RM58.00 in total.

 Judge from the outlook, I already could tell why Tokyo Secret half-baked cheese tart is more worthy although price is a little higher than Hokkaido's.
 First, Hokkaido's cheese tart size is smaller, crust is thicker. not buttery and crumbly as Tokyo Secret's.
 And, it's not half-baked cheese - the cheese filling is not cheesy enough too!
 More like Portuguese cheese egg tart for me.
 I would prefer Tokyo Secret's if I were to get half bake cheese tart next time.
 By the way, Hokkaido Baked Cheese Tarts is not from Hokkaido, it's a Japanese-styled Cheese Tart is made in Malaysia by Secret Recipe.
 They have been aggressively expanding the cheese tart store lately and up to date there are already 24 outlets in Malaysia.
 Good news is our Muslim friend can enjoy the cheese tart too as their cheese tart is certified Halal by Jakim.